National Smart Energy Summit 2019 Speakers

 Alex has over 25 years of experience in the renewables industry, and has overseen the development of several major wind, solar and hybrid generation projects accross Australia and Europe.

-Audrey Zibelman is the Chief Execuitve Officer of AEMO and has been invited to speak at the National Smart Energy Summit.
+Audrey Zibelman is the Chief Execuitve Officer of AEMO and will be speaking at the National Smart Energy Summit.

 Ms Audrey Zibelman has extensive international experience in the public, private and not-for profit energy sectors, most recently having held the position of Chair of the New York State Public Service Commission (NYPSC), where she was responsible for overseeing the regulation and safety of New York’s electricity, gas, telephone, cable, water and steam utilities.